oroinc/documentation/user/back-office/marketing/promotions/promotions/expressions.rst

           and
         inventoryLevel.productUnitPrecision.sell
       )
    )

+   lineItems.any(
+     lineItem.product.sku in ['SKU1', 'SKU2']
+        or
+     lineItem.product.sku not in ['SKU3', 'SKU4']
+   )

 The `lineItems.all(...)` expression is a loop through the elements of `lineItems` collection.
 It exposes every element of the collection inside the loop (in round brackets) as a `lineItem`.